 Injectable hyaluronic acid can temporarily replace this compound, restoring to the skin the volume and firmness it has lost.

-At SpaGo Medical Spa, dermal filler treatments are performed our Medical Doctor.
+At SpaGo Medical Spa, dermal filler treatments are performed by our Medical Doctor.

 Fillers may be added following your Laser Skin Rejuvenation.